SeattleChris/ergo-code/README.md

 ## New Features & Updates

-Can have different row curvature for home columns vs. extra "reach" columns.
+* Can have different row curvature for home columns vs. extra "reach" columns.
-Any column can have the last row keys (previously only middle and ring finger had them).
+* Any column can have the last row keys (previously only middle and ring finger had them).
-Can utilize an optimization setting if column gap is too tight on last row keys.
+* Can utilize an optimization setting if column gap is too tight on last row keys.
-Additional thumb cluster options (see below).
+* Additional thumb cluster options (see below).
-Parameters for how the thumb cluster attaches to main, useful if designing new thumb cluster.
+* Parameters for how the thumb cluster attaches to main, useful if designing new thumb cluster.
-Can create more rows and more columns compared to previous versions.
+* Can create more rows and more columns compared to previous versions.
-Allow for Cherry MX or more generic key switch hole.
+* Allow for Cherry MX or more generic key switch hole.
-Expanded what settings are computed instead of hard-coded options requiring multiple edits.
+* Expanded what settings are computed instead of hard-coded options requiring multiple edits.
-Overall improved parameterization, fewer setting assumptions & leveraging computed settings.
+* Overall improved parameterization, fewer setting assumptions & leveraging computed settings.
+* Added more documentation on mechanical keyboards and key map layout.

 ## Thumb Cluster